countr/website/content/tutorials/set-count.md

 :::tip

-You can also use `/count` directly in the channel you want to change to skip this step
+You can also use `/set count` directly in the channel you want to change to skip this step

 ```mdx-code-block